allenai/allennlp-guide/chapters/your-first-model.md

 We'll want one [`Field`](/reading-textual-data) for the input and another for the output, and our model will use the inputs to predict the outputs.

-We assume the dataset has a simple data fle format:
+We assume the dataset has a simple data file format:
 `[text] [TAB] [label]`, for example:

 ```
 I like this movie a lot!
 [TAB] positive
 This was a monstrous waste of time [TAB] negative
 AllenNLP is amazing [TAB] positive
-Why does this have to be some complicated?
+Why does this have to be so complicated?
 [TAB] negative
 This sentence expresses no sentiment [TAB] neutral
 ```